brianteachman/csvdb/README.md

-# Getting to grips with the pandas DataFrame
+# Getting to grips with the pandas DataFrame as a CSV repository.

-csvdb python 3 module
+CSV DataManager (csvdm) Python 3 package.

 ## DataManager Class